SOSANT2510 – Environmental Anthropology

 Schedule, syllabus and examination date

-• The ability to set forward theoretical arguments based on case studies
+- The ability to set forth theoretical arguments based on case studies

-• Present a scientific argument in a written paper
+- Present an analytic argument in a written paper

-• The ability to express arguments both verbally and in the written form
+- The ability to construct and express analytical arguments both verbally and in the written form

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.